 Behold the mighty Bolex.
-The little hand-cranked camera put filmmaking in the hands of the masses.
+The little hand-cranked camera put film production in the hands of the masses.
 It went everywhere, from the trenches of World War II to the hands of Andy Warhol in The Factory.
 The compact spring-mechanism device made it easy to use.
-Generations of film school students have used it as their introduction to the medium.
+Generations of film school students have used it as their introduction to the medium and shoot their low budget movies.
 Its small size and ease of use were its virtues.
-Equipment production came to a halt in the early eighties.
+Film production equipment came to a halt in the early eighties.
 Occasionally, they are still used in professional productions, mainly advertising, but as an artistic stunt, not the norm.
-For all practical purposes, the Bolex is a museum piece.
+For all practical purposes, the Bolex is a museum piece of film production.

 Still, we have a Bolex for our times.
 It is accessible, small, and easy to use.
 Heck, you might even be holding it in your hands, using it to read this story.
 Smartphones are bringing down one of the biggest obstacles between wanna-be filmmakers and the actual practice of filmmaking.
 But just because you can use a phone to make your movie, it does not mean you should.
 Answer the following question to figure out if the mighty smartphone is fit for your next opus.